Hoyg/Labs-Refresh/aspnetmodernize/readme.md

       ![datacompare3](images/datacompare3.png)

-5. In order to accomplish the **zero code change mantra**, using web.config transforms is the best way to accomplish.
+1. To accomplish the **zero code change mantra**, using web.config transforms is the best way to accomplish.
 Here we will add a new entry in the **web.release.config**.
 Open the **web.release.config** in Visual Studio and add the below entry.

    ```csharp
    <connectionStrings>